fedora-copr/copr/doc/user_documentation.rst

 Now you can navigate to "Setting" tab and then "Webhooks" There is your webhook url in the form of `https://copr.fedorainfracloud.org/webhooks/github/<ID>/<UUID>/`.

 Then in your GitHub project, go to Settings / Webhooks and services.
 Click on the Add webhook button.
 Fill in the Payload URL field with the url you noted previously.
-Leave all other fields untouched (i.e. content: application/json; send just push event; no secret).
+Set the other fields to the values: `content: application/json; send just push event; no secret`.
 Click the Add webhook button.

 And next time you push anything to your git, Copr will automatically rebuild your package.